 The Academy Trust is committed to a rolling program to replace existing lighting with LED lighting across the whole site.
-This year the Trust's Main Building was replaced with LEDs, and motion sensors included in all corridors and classrooms, at a cost of £147k.
+This year the Trust has completed its multi-year phased LED lighting project resulting in all lights on the campus now being LEDs.

-The campus already has some solar panels on certain roofs.
-Additional solar panel arrays were installed on the Independent Learning Centre building roof this year as part of our continued commitment to greener energy.
+The campus already had some solar panels on certain roofs.
+Additional solar panel arrays were installed on the Independent Learning Centre building roof in Summer 2023 and on the Performing Arts Centre roof in October 2023, as part of our continued commitment to greener energy.